songhangRGD/R13-ML/README.md

-# Reproducibility Repository for the paper "Machine-learned R13 moment closures for strongly non-equilibrium rarefied gas flows"
+# Reproducibility Repository for the paper "Machine-learned R13 moment closures for shock-related rarefied gas flows"

 # Overview
 Welcome to the reproducibility repository for the paper "Reconstruction of Moment Equations for Strongly Non-Equilibrium Flows via Machine Learning" by Hang Song, Satyvir Singh, Manuel Torrilhon and Semih Cayci.
 This repository contains the necessary files to reproduce the results of shock at Ma=9 presented in the paper.